 community garden compost law moves along

-Why don’t more community gardens in NJ accept food waste for compost??
+Why don’t more communities in NJ accept food waste for compost?
 Well, for a long time it’s been illegal to dump food waste anywhere but a permitted facility or your own backyard.
 And those permits have been only affordable for large commercial compost/anaerobic digestion facilities.
-But soon, community gardens will be exempt from this waste management law!
+But soon, community gardens and other small community compost sites may be exempt from this waste management law!

-Eliminating the need for expensive permits and allowing immediate food waste collection upon passing, this bill would make it easier for community gardens to sustain themselves by being able to create and manage their own compost.
-Finished products can even be given or sold, as long as those procedures comply with requirements by the Department of Environmental Protection.
+Eliminating (or reducing) the need for expensive permits and allowing immediate food waste collection upon passing, this bill would make it easier for community gardens, churches, schools, parks, small farms, etc. to support local compost efforts by being able to create and manage their own compost.
+Finished products can even be given or sold, as long as those procedures comply with requirements by the DEP.

 Take Action